User37som/libbitcoin/bx-stealth-encode.md

 > In this case the scan key is specified as a spend key along with a second spend key.
 As in this case, if additional spend keys are specified and the scan key is to be a spend key as well, the scan key must be explicitly specified.

-> Obelisk does not yet support discovery of multiple signature stealth transactions.
+> [tx-encode](bx-tx-encode) does not yet support creation of multiple signature stealth transactions.

 > By default signature by all spend keys is required to spend payments to the address.
 The warning message is written to STDERR although the command returns success.